CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 #### Awarding Skill & Destiny Points

-Divide 250 XP equally among the characters if the party eliminates the ash zombies.
+Divide 250 XP equally among the characters if the party eliminnates the ash zombies.

 ### **12. The Weaver's Cottage**